JennyCarroll/sell-fast-buy-smart-frontend/README.md

 Fork and clone this respository.

-Npm i to install dependencies.
+`npm install` to install dependencies.

-Npm start.
+`npm start` to start the webpack server and launch the app in the browser.

-Fork and clone the backend repository linked above and follow further README instructions.
+Fork and clone the [backend repository](https://github.com/JennyCarroll/sell-fast-buy-smart-backend) and follow further README instructions.

-## Tech Stack
+## Tech Stack/ Dependencies

+This application was developed using Node 16.19.1

 ### Front-End: